 Make sure you check out Salmon Bay on the southbound of the island.
 Gordie Bay and Parakeet Bay on the northbound of the island are top places for relaxing, almost at the end of your bike ride tour.

 Tips: Pack plenty of water and your food as there are no shops along your way.
-And make sure you get back in time to catch the last ferry which is at 4.30 pm.
-Plan enough time, a few hours if not the entire day to see all beaches and bays.
-Distances are okay and doable for a round day trip of the island.
+And make sure you get back in time to catch the last ferry, which is at 4.30 pm.
+Plan enough time, a few hours if not the entire day, to see all beaches and bays.
+Distances are okay and doable for a round day trip to the island.

 Go on a Free Guided Heritage Trails Tour

 The heritage trail tour is an interesting thing to do on a day trip.
 They show you around Rottnest Island and tell you about its rich heritage.
 The island’s history goes back to the aboriginal occupation 65000 years ago to the colonial settlement in 1829.
 There are free guided walking tours starting from the visitor centre.
 Make sure you do this as the first thing; usually, they start early in the morning.